AndreaRizzi314/SentimentTradingBot/README.md

 pip install textblob
 ```
 ## Known issues:
-1. At the moment I cannot deal with tweets that have imbeded references to other tweets.
+1. At the moment I cannot deal with tweets that have imbedded references to other tweets.
 For now, those tweets are ignored
 2. Some tweets given by the api are in different languages and cannot be translated at the moment, these tweets will also be ignored
 3. On occasion, twitter gives the bot tweets that have nothing to do with the keywords that were provided